sahil-gusain/learningReact/react-first/README.md

 const d = new Date(); // to get the current Date d.getFullYear() : used to get the current year d.getMonth()  : used to get the currrent Month

+The export declaration is used to export values from a JavaScript module

+In JavaScript, a callback function is a function that is passed as an argument to another function and is executed after the completion of some operation

+# Redux
+redux is a state management library for javascript applications.It provides predictable state container that helps in managing the state of applications

+STORE:-It is a single immutable state tree that represents the entire state of an application.
+Created by using the createStore function

+Reducers:- It is a pure functions that specify how the applications state changes in response to an action reducer is created in createSlice which contains name,initial state and reducer

+Dipatch:- It is a function used to send actions to the redux store

+Selectors:- IT is a function used to extract specific pieces of from the store

+Redux follows a unidirectional data flow,making it easier to understand data changes occur in the applications